1937 Fleischer Studios strike: Unionization in the animation industry

 Given the issues regarding pay and working conditions, the studio was, according to animation historian Michael Barrier, "fertile soil for labor unrest".
 The 1930s saw the first serious attempts by labor unions to organize cartoonists in the film industry.
 The first major efforts at organizing were at Iwerks Studio in 1931, but these efforts were ultimately thwarted by the studio's management.
 Organizing efforts at Van Beuren similarly ended in failure for the union.

 In 1936, the Artists Union, a New York City-based union, spun off one of its departments into the Commercial Artists and Designers Union (CADU) Local 20329, which was associated with the American Federation of Labor (AFL).
 CADU immediately began efforts to organize the local animation industry.
 At the time, unions were not entirely uncommon at the company, as both the studio's camera operators and musicians were organized under local unions, with Dave Fleischer being a member of the latter.

 Among the inbetweeners and others involved in the animation process, talks about unionizing had been commonplace since the early 1930s, but in late 1934, discussions became more serious after an inbetweener named Dan Glass contracted tuberculosis.
 Glass died in January of the following year due to the disease, and many inbetweeners blamed the working conditions for Glass contracting it in the first place.
 The event was at least the second time that an inbetweener had contracted that disease, as another Fleischer employee was diagnosed with tuberculosis in 1931 and ultimately died in 1935 as well.

-Also in 1935, United States President Franklin D. Roosevelt signed into effect the National Labor Relations Act of 1935, which strengthened the power of labor unions in organizing workplaces.
-CADU began to focus their attention on organizing the workers at Fleischer in 1936, and during a meeting of CADU's executive board on November 4 of that year, organization at Fleischer was considered a top priority.
+Also in 1935, the United States Congress enacted the National Labor Relations Act of 1935, which greatly strengthened the ability of labor unions to organize workplaces.
+CADU began to focus its attention on organizing the workers at Fleischer in 1936 and, at a meeting of CADU's executive board on November 4 of that year, made the union campaign at Fleischer a top priority.

 Organizing efforts began in late 1936 and continued until early 1937, with the final push occurring in March of that year.
 Among the primary organizers at the studio, only one was an animator, with the rest coming from lower departments such as inbetweening.
 Among these, Lou Appet, an inbetweener, was considered the most influential, having previously been a member of the Film and Photo League and having many contacts within organized labor.

 The organizers recruited almost exclusively from the ranks of the lower departments at Fleischer, with Appet expressing concern that animators in the organizing process may prove to be more of a hindrance than a help.
 Additionally, many animators were either ambivalent towards the union or were concerned about the left-wing nature of the group.
-Indeed, CADU was a popular front organization with ties to the Communist Party of the United States, who provided support and planning for the union.
-In March 1937, CADU began their final push for organizing.
-On March 20, Fleischer Studios fired employee Carl Wessler, with union activists believing that the termination was due to his union activities.
+CADU was a popular front organization with ties to the Communist Party of the United States and had a faction consisting of party members, fellow travellers, and communist sympathizers that planned strategy for the union.

+In March 1937, CADU began its final push for organizing.
+On March 20, Fleischer Studios fired employee Carl Wessler and, according to historian Harvey Deneroff, union activists believed that the termination was due to his union activities.
 Ten days later, CADU initiated a slowdown in response to a speedup that the studio had implemented on work for Popeye the Sailor.
 According to an article published in the Daily Worker, the speedup had nearly doubled the work rate for inbetweeners, and the slowdown was intended to return production rates to their normal levels.

 On April 1, another inbetweener, Marty Taras, was fired for trying to play an April Fools' Day prank on a coworker by giving him a hot foot.
-While it was illegal to light a match in the studio because of the presence of highly-flammable nitrate film, many inbetweeners believed the termination was due in part to Taras's union activities.
+While it was illegal to light a match in the studio because of the presence of highly-flammable nitrate film, Taras and some other employees believed the termination was due in part to his union activities.